mantidproject/mantidimaging/docs/Design/ISIS_Imaging/ISIS_Imaging_general.md

     └── tests
 ```

 It is not expected to have many changes of this top level structure.
 Any changes to this top level structure will break `registrator` and `finder` from `core.algorithms`.
-They expect to have this structure in order to dynamically register
+They expect to have this structure in order to dynamically register the files inside `filters` and `algorithms`.

-### iPython / Public API exposure
+Having the set structure also allows to expose a consistent Public API through the `__init__` files, making the suggestions in iPython only show what we have exposed to the Public API.

 ## Filters - General implementation structure
 - Have execute function that takes data as first parameter